wryandginger/janet/README.md

 # 👩🏽‍🏫 Janet IS:

 <details>
-<summary><b>👩🏾‍⚖️ FERPA friendly</b></summary>
+<summary><b>👩🏾‍⚖️ FERPA friendly*</b></summary>

 - No student record/data is saved on the server.
 - ALL work is held only in the browser session.
 Close the tab and poof, it's gone.
-- All CSVs are 'deliberative' or 'process' documents, so they shouldn't need record retention.
+- All CSVs are 'deliberative' or 'process' documents, so they shouldn't need record retention*
 - Be extra compliant by not using last names or avoiding names all together.
+- If you're worried, don't download anything.
+- * I'm not a lawyer.
+I'm not your lawyer.
+This is not legal advice.

 </details>